SpaceHunterInf/SpaceHunterInf.github.io/_pages/about.md

 Greetings!

-I am Xiaochen Zhu, but you can also call me Neo.
+I am Xiaochen Zhu, and you can also call me Neo.
 I am a PhD student in Computer Science at the University of Cambridge, King's College, working under the supervision of [Prof. Andreas Vlachos](https://andreasvlachos.github.io/).
 My research focuses on natural language processing, particularly large language models and dialogue systems.
 My current projects explore:

 - Diffusion for controllable dialogue generation
 - Multi-party dialogues